• Skip to primary navigation

 Blanching Peaches for Peeling

-- Remove from the boiling water, dump them in a big bowl of ice and water for 30 seconds.
+Remove from the boiling water, dump them in a large bowl of ice and cold water for 30 seconds.

 To be honest, I usually just use the vegetable peeler and curse while I make a mess.
 Your mileage may vary 🙂